Partially ordered set: Linear extension

 A partial order $\leq^*$ on a set $X$ is called an extension of another partial order $\leq$ on $X$ provided that for all elements $x, y \in X,$ whenever $x \leq y,$ it is also the case that $x \leq^* y.$ A linear extension is an extension that is also a linear (that is, total) order.
 As a classic example, the lexicographic order of totally ordered sets is a linear extension of their product order.
 Every partial order can be extended to a total order (order-extension principle).

 In computer science, algorithms for finding linear extensions of partial orders (represented as the reachability orders of directed acyclic graphs) are called topological sorting.

 In category theory

-Every poset (and every preordered set) may be considered as a category where, for objects $x$ and $y,$ there is at most one morphism from $x$ to $y.$ More explicitly, let hom(x, y) = if x ≤ y (and otherwise the empty set) and $(y, z) \circ (x, y) = (x, z).$ Such categories are sometimes called posetal.
+Every poset (and every preordered set) may be considered as a category where, for objects $x$ and $y,$ there is at most one morphism from $x$ to $y.$ More explicitly, let hom(x, y) = if x ≤ y (and otherwise the empty set) and $(y, z) \circ (x, y) = (x, z).$ Such categories are sometimes called thin.

 Posets are equivalent to one another if and only if they are isomorphic.
 In a poset, the smallest element, if it exists, is an initial object, and the largest element, if it exists, is a terminal object.
 Also, every preordered set is equivalent to a poset.
 Finally, every subcategory of a poset is isomorphism-closed.